mrieppel/fitchjs/README.md

 FitchJS
 =======

-This program provides a web interface for users to construct proofs in a Fitch-style natural deduction system.
-It is a modification of the LemmoNaDe program, and implements a similar rule set (based on the rules in [Graeme Forbes'](http://www.colorado.edu/philosophy/fac_forbes.shtml) textbook [Modern Logic](http://www.amazon.com/Modern-Logic-Text-Elementary-Symbolic/dp/0195080297)).
+FitchJS is a web app written in JavaScript that lets users to construct proofs in a Fitch-style natural deduction system.
+It is a modification of the [LemmoNaDe](https://github.com/mrieppel/LemmoNaDe) program, and implements a similar rule set adapted to a Fitch notation (based on the rules in [Graeme Forbes'](http://www.colorado.edu/philosophy/fac_forbes.shtml) textbook [Modern Logic](http://www.amazon.com/Modern-Logic-Text-Elementary-Symbolic/dp/0195080297), in turn derived from Gentzen (1918)).
 The fitch proofs are drawn using the [D3.js](http://d3js.org/) library.
 This program has not been extensively tested, so it likely still contains some bugs.
-If you come across one, please let me know!
+If you come across one, please email me!

 A live version of the program is [here](http://mrieppel.github.io/fitchjs/).